shinrich/amc-ts-docs/ssl-api.en.rst

    Reenable the SSL connection :arg:`svc`.
 If a plugin hook is called, ATS processing on that connnection will not resume until this is invoked for that connection.

-.. c:function:: TSSslVConnection TSVConnSslConnectiontGet(TSVConn svc)
+.. c:function:: TSSslVConnection TSVConnSslConnectionGet(TSVConn svc)

    Get the SSL (per connection) object from the SSl connection :arg:`svc`.